The methods you choose for training your dog matter.

 - Coping Strategies / Ultimatums / Consequences

-Each training option is a different method to help people encourage obedience with a combination of positive AND negative reinforcement, gentle interruption techniques, and appropriate consequences for solving stubborn or difficult behaviors.
+Each training option is a different method to help people encourage obedience with a combination of positive reinforcement, negative punishment, gentle interruption techniques, and appropriate consequences for solving stubborn or difficult behaviors.

 Consistent signaling and follow through